alallier/reload/README.md

   -d, --dir [dir]               The directory to serve up.
 Defaults to current dir.
   -e, --exts [extensions]       Extensions separated by commas or pipes.
 Defaults to html,js,css.
   -p, --port [port]             The port to bind to.
 Can be set with PORT env variable as well.
-Defaults to 8080 -t, --time [delay]            How long (ms) should the browser wait before reconnecting?
+Defaults to 8080 -d, --delay [delay]           How long (ms) should the browser wait before reconnecting?
 Defaults to 300 ms.
   -s, --start-page [start-page] Specify a start page.
 Defaults to index.html.